-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. • - .
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-• Since the total may include students who did not provide gender data, the detail need not sum to the total total.
-Total first-time, first-year (freshman) men who applied 6680 Total first-time, first-year (freshman) women who applied 8476 15,156 Total first-time, first-year (freshman) men who were admitted 1597 Total first-time, first-year (freshman) women who were admitted 2219 3,816 Total full-time, first-time, first-year (freshman) men who enrolled 612 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 799 Total part-time, first-time, first-year (freshman) women who enrolled 1,412 Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted Total first-time, first-year (degree-seeking) who enrolled
+· Total first-time, first-year men who applied 7697 Total first-time, first-year women who applied 9160 16,857 Total first-time, first-year men who were admitted 1607 Total first-time, first-year women who were admitted 1995 3,602 21% Total full-time, first-time, first-year men who enrolled 621 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled 749 Total part-time, first-time, first-year women who enrolled 1,370 38%

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students